BTM Isis Theatre

 The Isis Theatre opened on September 20, 1915 with Freeman Barnes in “Officer 666”.
 It was originally operating with a seating capacity of 360.
 Along with silent films, variety shows, and minstrel shows the building also hosted church services every Sunday.
 The original auditorium was demolished, maintaining the facade and ISIS sign, in 1998.
 In 1999 it opened as a five screen theatre, with stadium seating.
 Two houses were upstairs and three down.

-Around 2012, one of the upstairs auditoriums and half of the lobby were converted into a separate art gallery, and the theater lost one screen.
+Around 2012, one of the upstairs auditoriums and half of the lobby were converted into a separate art gallery, and the theatre lost one screen.
 The entrance moved to the right side of the building and original ISIS sign moved as well.
 Their main competitor, the Carmike Stage 3, also closed around this time leaving the Isis 4 as the only full-time movie house in town.

-On September 26, 2022, Bow Tie Management took over operation of the Isis after Metropolitan Theatres' long run.
+On September 26, 2022, Bow Tie Management took over operation of the Isis Theatre after Metropolitan Theatres' long run.

 Contributed by Lost Memory